Is Es Grau worth visiting while in Menorca?

 Above: Tamarindos Restaurant, one of the best in Menorca!

-You can be delighted that Es Grau offers the Tamarindos Restaurant, an elegant yet approachable waterfront venue with seafood and paella served on stilts above the bay (Go Members get a complimentary glass of estate wine upon arrival).
+Es Grau offers many great restaurants, including the Tamarindos Restaurant, an elegant yet approachable waterfront venue with seafood and paella served on stilts above the bay (Go Members get a complimentary glass of estate wine upon arrival).
 For more casual dining, opt for Bar Tamarindos (Go Members get a complimentary lemonade or draft beer upon arrival).

 People enjoying refreshments and tapas at Bar Tamarindos in Es Grau, right on the water, with views of the beautiful bay.